loghound/Fitbit-for-Google-App-Script/readme.md

-This little script runs in the Google App Script environment.
+This little script (developed originally by [loghound][1]) runs in the Google App Script environment.

 Specifically it runs in [Google Spreadsheets][0].
 It lets you suck down your Fitbit data and the do all kinds of analysis.
 It's also an easy way to get started with the Fitbit API.